-Component Description • USB port Connects a USB device, provides data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device. ·~ !
-USB port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device. ss- USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
-NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+Component Description 10 \$\$ USB SuperSpeed Plus port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. - or - SS ← NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device. • { USB Type-C port Connects a USB device, provides data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. \$ \$ ~; USB Type-C SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
+10 \$\$~~~ USB Type-C SuperSpeed Plus port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode. - or - SS NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. , USB Type-C Thunderbolt port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off. - and - Connects a display device that has a USB Type-C connector, providing DisplayPortTM output.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. ss⇔₽ USB Type-C SuperSpeed port and DisplayPort connector Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a DisplayPort device that has a USB Type-C connector, providing display output.